Termopsidae

 Termopsidae is an extinct family of termites in the order Blattodea.
-The five extant genera formerly included in Termopsidae (Archotermopsis, Hodotermopsis, Porotermes, Stolotermes, and Zootermopsis) are now treated as part of the newer family Archotermopsidae, leaving only extinct taxa in Termopsidae.
+The five extant genera formerly included in Termopsidae (Archotermopsis, Hodotermopsis, Porotermes, Stolotermes, and Zootermopsis) now belong in their own distinct families, leaving only extinct taxa in Termopsidae.

+Several prehistoric genera are placed herein, known only from fossils.
+Since only a small part of the diversity of dampwood termites survives, it is rather difficult to assign these to subfamilies.
+Several seem to represent very ancient members of the family; they may be quite basal Termopsidae, so it is indeed unwarranted to place them into a subfamily at all.